Has the spread of political fake news changed the way social media operates?

 The proliferation of so-called "fake news" in the last year has had a major impact on the political landscape - but has also resulted in cyber security implications for social media platforms.

-One of the most crucial aspects of any cyber security operation is taking a proactive approach to tackling new threats as and when they arise - especially when those threats emerge from unexpected places.
+One of the most crucial aspects of any cyber security operation is taking a proactive approach to tackle new threats as and when they arise - especially when those threats emerge from unexpected places.

 In 2017, one of the most high-profile new security trends was that of "fake news" - a term that few were familiar with 12 months ago, but has since played an instrumental role in reshaping the geopolitical landscape to such an extent that internet and social media companies are now scrambling to take action.

-As 2018 begins, many organisations are still trying to adjust to the new status quo, with the scale of their efforts to do so telling us much about the growing influence of online communication, and the challenges involved in making sure these digital environments are safe and secure.
+Many organisations are still trying to adjust to the new status quo, with the scale of their efforts to do so telling us much about the growing influence of online communication, and the challenges involved in making sure these digital environments are safe and secure.

 What is "fake news"?